shukriadams/golang_sandbox/README.md

+# Golang dev sandbox

+Has config for both Vagrant and Github devcontainer

+## Github Devcontainer

+Creating a devcontainer with this project will automatically use the included ./devcontainer/Dockerfile as the machin base, and install the required Golang plugin.
+You can debug immediately.

+## Local Visual Studio Code

-# setup visual studio code to debug in vagrant
+### Setup visual studio code to debug in vagrant

 install local VS Code plugins

 - Remote SSH

-## Debug in VSCode
+### Debug in VSCode

 - ctrl-shift P to bring up command dropdown
 - Click "Remote-ssh > Connect to host"